 5. Analyzing Is Important

 Your content marketing strategy isn’t going to accomplish objectives if you aren’t taking any initiative to analyze its performance.
-Most of the people may not prioritize this step; however, it’s one of the important techniques that lets you understand what’s working for you and what’s not.
+Most people may not prioritize this step; however, it’s one of the important techniques that lets you understand what’s working for you and what’s not.

 Instead of expecting magical results, spend some time every week to ensure that your strategy is heading in the right direction.
 If your analytics data shows otherwise, you can always tweak and edit your strategy accordingly.